victorl2/repo-watcher/README.md

 # Install and usage
 + You must have a recent version of [python](https://www.python.org/) installed.
-+ Having a local repository inside the project folder
++ Clone the repository you want watch in your local environment.
 + Inside the project folder run `pip install -r requirements.txt`
 + Also inside the project folder run `python main.py ./my-repository` to start the project